🧠 The 18 KB Engine That Reveals Correct Values Without Computation

 GitHub — SVARE Repository

-The complete SVARE v8.1 reference kernel is provided below.
+The complete SVARE v9.9 reference implementation is available in the repository.

 Run